-2017 2016
+2018 2017

 % per annum % per annum

-Discount rate 2.4 2.6
+Discount rate 2.9 2.4

-Expected long-term rate of return of scheme assets 2.4 2.6
+Expected long-term rate of return of scheme assets 2.5 2.4

 Increase in salaries n/a n/a

-Inflation assumptions 3.1 3.2
+Inflation assumptions 3.2 3.1

-LPI pension increases (capped at 5% per annum) 3.1 3.2
+LPI pension increases (capped at 5% per annum) 3.2 3.1

-The underlying mortality assumption is based upon the standard table known as S2LPA CMI 2016, subject to a minimum annual rate of future improvement of 1% per annum.
+The underlying mortality assumption is based upon the standard table known as S2LPA CMI 2017, subject to a minimum annual rate of future improvement of 1% per annum.

 The scheme is operated by Canopius Services Limited, a subsidiary of the Group and current sponsor of the scheme.
-At 31 December 2017 the present value of the scheme liabilities (in \$'000) was \$14,861 (2016: \$13,593) and the market value of scheme assets was \$15,371 (2016: \$14,720), giving a surplus of \$510 (2016: surplus of \$1,127) calculated in accordance with the requirements of accounting standards.
+At 31 December 2018 the present value of the scheme liabilities (in \$'000) was \$12,847 (2017: \$14,861) and the market value of scheme assets was \$13,604 (2017: \$15,371), giving a surplus of \$757 (2017: surplus of \$510) calculated in accordance with the requirements of accounting standards.

 The surplus was calculated based on the above assumptions in compliance with the requirements of accounting standards.
-The surplus is not recognised in the accounts.
-The latest triennial valuation prepared by the scheme Actuary as at 1 January 2017 on behalf of the Trustees of the scheme concluded the scheme was adequately funded.
+The surplus is not recognised in the accounts on the basis that it is not considered probable that it will be recovered by the scheme.
+The latest triennial valuation prepared by the scheme Actuary as at 1 January 2016 on behalf of the Trustees of the scheme concluded the scheme was adequately funded.
+The next triennial valuation will be as at 1 January 2019.

 As the scheme is considered not material in the context of the Group, reduced disclosure is given in this note.
-Further details are provided in Canopius Services Limited's financial statements for the year ended 31 December 2017.